jhumelsine/jhumelsine.github.io/_posts/2025-08-01-abstract-factory.md

 While thinking about this blog, I realized that I was missing another Abstract Factory scenario—creating multiple instances.
 In most Creational Design Patterns, the caller indirectly depends upon the concrete class type of the object being created even if the class type is encapsulated and unknown to the caller.
 I described this situation in the beginning of the [Dependency Injection](https://jhumelsine.github.io/2023/10/09/dependency-injection-design-pattern.html) (DI) blog how this makes unit testing difficult.
 DI helps resolve this indirect dependency issue by creating the instance outside the boundary of the application and injecting it into the application.

 Traditional DI injects one instance of a class type into the application before the application executes any behavior.
-This sufficies for single instance dependencies, such as [Adapters](https://jhumelsine.github.io/2023/09/29/adapter-design-pattern.html) to databases or messaging systems, but it doesn't work well when the application needs to create an instance or multiple instances of a class type as part of its behavior while it executes.
+This suffices for dependencies that require only a single instance, such as [Adapters](https://jhumelsine.github.io/2023/09/29/adapter-design-pattern.html) to databases or messaging systems, but it doesn't work well when the application needs to create an instance or multiple instances of a class type as part of its behavior while it executes.

 __Abstract Factory will address both scenarios:__
 * __Consistent Dependencies__